micknice/micknice/README.md

-- 👋 Hi, I’m Mike
+- 👋 Hi, I’m Mike.
-- 👀 I’m interested in AI, Data and their applications in the education space
+- 👀 I’m interested in AI, Data and their applications in the education space.
-- 🌱 I’m currently learning Scikit and Pytorch
+- 🌱 I’m currently learning Scikit and Pytorch.
-- 📫 How to reach me discord: nurishment#5365

 <!---
 micknice/micknice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.